-About the PANN FoundationPANN is a Dutch foundation that has been active since 1969 to support the emancipation of gay, lesbian and bisexual youth.
+About the PANN FoundationPANN is a Dutch foundation that has been active since 1969 to support the emancipation of gay, lesbian, bisexual and transgender youth.
 PANN is known for its accessible 'straight friendly' gay parties and is completely run by volunteers.
 PANN's board consists of Koen de Bruyn (president), Arthur Kleukens (treasurer), Gerke van Kooten (secretary) and Mandy Tilleman (board member).
 We've compiled some basic information about PANN on this page.

 PANN is most famous for its popular ‘straight friendly’ gay parties and won several awards in that category.
 The parties are praised for their great atmosphere and easy accessibility.
 If you’re visiting the Netherlands, it’s definitely worth a try!

 The city of Utrecht is our main town of operations.
-Here you can visit the monthly parties in the city’s brand new music venue TivoliVredenburg on Saturday night, or the smaller scale ‘XS’ and ‘25+’ parties on selected Friday nights (the latter being for people of 25 years and older).
+Here you can visit the monthly parties in the city’s biggest music venue TivoliVredenburg on Saturday night, or the smaller scale ‘25+’ parties on selected Friday nights (the latter being for people of 25 years and older).
 We also visit other major cities in the Netherlands about 8 times a year, such as Amsterdam, Tilburg and Groningen.

 All locations are within walking distance of the train station.
 The central station of Utrecht (‘Utrecht Centraal’) is plugged into the night service of the Dutch Railroad Company.

 The majority of the audience consists of people in their early 20s and we have an equal distribution between men and women.
 Being a truly ‘straight friendly’ gay party, we also have a small amount of heterosexuals enjoying their night out.

 To visit a regular PANN party you have to be at least 16 years old.
 By Dutch law, the drinking of alcohol beverages is permitted from the age of 18.